Johan Nygaardsvold: Political career

 In 1910, Nygaardsvold was elected to the board of education for the Labour Party, and rose quickly through the ranks in local politics.
 In 1916, he was elected to the Norwegian parliament for the first time, serving continuously until 1949.
 He worked as a labourer in the Swedish lumber industry during the summers in the first few years.
 From 1920 to 1922 he served as the mayor for his home town of Malvik.

 In 1928, Nygaardsvold was appointed minister of agriculture in the short-lived Christopher Hornsrud cabinet.
 From 11 January 1934 to 20 March 1935 he served as President of the Storting.
 In 1935, Nygaardsvold was asked to form a government as Prime Minister of Norway.

 He was serving as Prime Minister when Nazi Germany attacked on Norway 9 April 1940.
 Following the German occupation of Norway, German officials demanded that the Government headed by Nygaardsvold capitulate and that the King appoint a government headed by Nazi sympathiser Vidkun Quisling.
 King Haakon VII stated that he could not comply with the German ultimatum and would rather abdicate than appoint Quisling prime minister.
 On 7 June 1940, the Norwegian Government-in-exile relocated to London.
 Nygaardsvold continued as prime minister in exile until the government returned to Norway on 31 May 1945.
 He resigned on 25 June 1945 when King Haakon appointed Einar Gerhardsen to head an interim government composed of all political parties.

+A number of progressive reforms were instituted during Nygaardsvold's time as prime minister.
+Following its entry into office, the new Labour government put through a budget that made appropriations for various social purposes such as housing, relief, and reduced interest on loans.
+Large sums for developing new farms were provided, together with a minimum price for butter.
+A bank was also organized to provide farmers with cheap credit, while other measures aimed at helping agriculture and fisherman were carried out.
+In addition, laws previously passed that were detrimental to workers were abolished, and elementary schools in rural areas were improved while the minimum instruction period was extended.